bpiwowar/biblioruler/README.md

 ## Supported Inputs

+## Mendeley

+What is imported:

+- Title, year, authors
+- Conference title,
-- Mendeley
+- Keywords and Note
+- PDF and their annotations

-- Papers (broken)
+## Papers (broken)

+The code has not been updated for a while, so it might or might not work

 ## Supported output

-- Annotated PDF using PyPDF2
+### Annotated PDF using PyPDF2

-- Zotero RDF
+### Zotero RDF

+Zotero RDF export is almost functional.
+I advice you test it by using a test profile in Zotero, to check first if everything is going well, before importing it in your main library.

 # Exemples